BenHarrison11/logistic_growth/README.md

 K = 6.00e+10

-#### Using logistic_fun with our estimated parameters (Results from the 'Plotting our Models section):
+#### Using logistic_fun with my estimated parameters (Results from the 'Plotting our Models section):

-An excellent fit of our model is evidenced on the below plot, where the function logistic_fun was plotted on top of our original dataset.
+An excellent fit of our model is evidenced on the below plot, where the function logistic_fun was plotted on top of the original dataset.

 ![](images/clipboard-1053800775.png)